 Attribute Туре Description bid object array; required Array of 1+ Bid objects (Section 4.2.3) each related to an impression.
-Multiple bids can relate to the same impression. seat string ID of the bidder seat on whose behalf this bid is made. group integer; default 0 0 = impressions can be won individually; 1 = impressions must be won or lost as a group. ext object Placeholder for bidder-specific extensions to OpenRTB.
+Multiple bids can relate to the same impression. seat string ID of the buyer seat (e.g., advertiser, agency) on whose behalf this bid is made. group integer; default 0 0 = impressions can be won individually; 1 = impressions must be won or lost as a group. ext object Placeholder for bidder-specific extensions to OpenRTB.